MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- act first, before security groups
 - VPC **Flow Logs**
 	- capture information about IP traffic in/out of network interfaces
-	- stored using CloudWatch logs
+	- stored using AWS CloudWatch logs
 		- need to have a CloudWatch log group in place
 		- can also send to S3
 	- 3 levels